cedric-tech-event/aspera-api-examples/python/README.md

 In both cases, sample code uses the transfer spec structure, refer to API reference in Transfer SDK.

-Use of one or the other is controlled by the configuration parameter: `sdk`, set to either `transfer` or `faspmanager`
+Use of one or the other is controlled by the configuration parameter: `sdk`, set to either `transfer_sdk` or `faspmanager`

 # Structure of examples